HardlyDifficult/Tutorials/Chapter6.md

 We put a large trigger collider around the mushroom.
 When the character enters this area, it will trigger the end the level.
 The collider is configured to use a layer which only interacts with the player so enemies cannot accidentally end the level.

-<br>Inform the LevelManager when the player won:
+<br>Inform the LevelController when the player won:

 TouchMeToWin counts the total number of these special zones in the world.
 For level 1 we are only using one but for level 2 there will be more.
-When the last one is disabled (by the character entering that area), we call YouWin on the LevelManager which will own starting the end sequence / switching to level 2.
+When the last one is disabled (by the character entering that area), we call YouWin on the LevelController which will own starting the end sequence / switching to level 2.

 An enabled check is included to ensure we an area does not call YouWin multiple times.